PtFEM/PtFEM.jl/README.md

 Outside of Julia at least 2 other toolkits should be mentioned, i.e.  [deal.II](http://dealii.org) and [FEniCS](https://fenicsproject.org).

-References will be kept in the REFERENCES.md file.
+References will be kept in [REFERENCES](https://github.com/PtFEM/PtFEM.jl/blob/master/REFERENCES.md).